Scrivito/scrivito_seo_headline_extender/README.md

 [![Gem Version](https://badge.fury.io/rb/scrivito_seo_headline.svg)](http://badge.fury.io/rb/scrivito_seo_headline)
 [![Code Climate](https://codeclimate.com/github/gertimon/scrivito_seo_headline/badges/gpa.svg)](https://codeclimate.com/github/gertimon/scrivito_seo_headline)

-A Widget for Scrivito for a Headline with more control and some SEO features
+A Widget for Scrivito for a Headline with more control and some SEO features.
+It will extends the HeadlineWidget from Kickstarter if it exits.

 ## Installation